valtimo-platform/valtimo-backend-libraries/README.md

 | Asha Miller  | ROLE_ADMIN     | admin     | admin     |
 | Morgan Finch | ROLE_DEVELOPER | developer | developer |

+### Code quality
+#### Running tests
+- Run the following command to run the unit tests: `./gradlew test`.
+- Run the following command to run the integration tests using a PostgreSQL database: `./gradlew integrationTestingPostgresql`.
+- Run the following command to run the integration tests using a MySQL database: `./gradlew integrationTestingMysql`.
+- Run the following command to run the security tests: `./gradlew securityTesting`.

 ### Contributing
 Contributions are welcome!
 To get you in the right direction, please consult the [Valtimo documentation](https://docs.valtimo.nl/readme/contributing) for guidelines on how to contribute.

-### Code quality
-#### Running tests
-- Run the following command to run the unit tests: `./gradlew test`
-- Run the following command to run the integration tests using a PostgreSQL database: `./gradlew integrationTestingPostgresql`
-- Run the following command to run the integration tests using a MySQL database: `./gradlew integrationTestingMysql`
-- Run the following command to run the security tests: `./gradlew securityTesting`

 #### Code guidelines
 <!--- TODO: write the coding guidelines--->
 For contributing code, please refer to the [coding guidelines](CODING-GUIDELINES.md).

-### Branching strategy
+#### Branching strategy
 For more information on what branches to create while working in this project, please refer to [this page](https://github.com/valtimo-platform/valtimo-documentation/blob/next-minor/contributing/branching-and-release-strategy.md).

-## License
+### License
 The source files in this repo are licensed under the [EUPL 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).
 If you have any questions about the use of this codebase in a larger work: please reach out through the [Valtimo website](https://www.valtimo.nl/contact/).

-## More information
+### More information
 - Website: https://www.valtimo.nl
 - Documentation: https://docs.valtimo.nl